GluuFederation/docs-gg-prod/3.1.3/source/installation.md

 # Installation

 !!!
 Note
-    Currently, Gluu Gateway can only run in Ubuntu 14.04 (Trusty Tahr).
+    Currently, Gluu Gateway can only run in the Ubuntu 14.04 (Trusty Tahr) operating system.
+Look for support for other distributions in the near future.

 The installation is a three-part process: